GreenmaskIO/greenmask-docs/docs/configuration.md

 # Configuration

-The configuration is divided into 6 sections:
+The configuration is organized into six sections:

-* **common** - setting that can be used either for `dump` or `restore` command
+* **common** - Settings that can be utilized for both the `dump` and `restore` commands.
-* **log** - setting for logging subsystem
+* **log** - Configuration for the logging subsystem.
-* **storage** - setting for storages where dumps is going to be stored.
-Currently available - S3 and Directory
+* **storage** - Configuration for the storage locations where dumps are stored
-* **dump** - setting for dump command.
-Contains pg_dump options and transformation
+* **dump** - Configuration for the dump command.
+This section includes pg_dump options and transformation settings.
-* **restore** - setting for restore option.
-Contains pg_restore opting and additional restoration scripts
+* **restore** - Configuration for the restore command.
+It contains pg_restore options and additional restoration scripts.
-* **custom_transformers** - definition of custom transformers that interact via (stdin-stdout).
-Once the custom transformer has been connected it will be also available via `greenmask list-transformers`
+* **custom_transformers** - Definitions of custom transformers that interact through stdin and stdout.
+Once a custom transformer is configured, it becomes accessible via the `greenmask list-transformers` command.

 ## common

-* **pg_bin_path** - path to the PostgreSQL binaries.
-Note - the PostgreSQL server must be the same version as a provided binaries
+* **pg_bin_path** - Path to the PostgreSQL binaries.
+Note that the PostgreSQL server version must match the provided binaries.
-* **tmp_dir** - temporal directory for storing TOC file.
+* **tmp_dir** - Temporary directory for storing the TOC (Table of Contents) fi

 !!! note

-    Greenmask controls only data dumping and data restoration and delegates schema dumping to pg_dump util and schema restoration to pg_restore util.
-Both pg_dump and pg_restore require toc.dat file in some directory that contains metadata and object definition.
-According to that tmp_dir parameter is required for storing `toc.dat` file during the dumping or restoration procedure.
-All the artifacts will be deleted once the command is completed.
+    Greenmask exclusively manages data dumping and data restoration processes, delegating schema dumping to the `pg_dump `utility and schema restoration to the `pg_restore` utility.
+Both `pg_dump` and `pg_restore` rely on a toc.dat file located in a specific directory, which contains metadata and object definitions.
+Therefore, the `tmp_dir` parameter is essential for storing the toc.dat file during the dumping or restoration procedure.
+It's important to note that all artifacts in this directory will be automatically deleted once the Greenmask command is completed.

 ## log

+The log section of the configuration allows you to specify the following settings:

-* **level** - level of logging.
-Can be one of - debug, info, or error.
-Default is info.
+* **level** - Specifies the level of logging, which can be one of the following: debug, info, or error.
+The default level is info.
-* **format** - logging format.
-Can be one of - json or text.
-The default is text.
+* **format** - Defines the logging format, which can be either json or text.
+The default format is text.

 ## storage

-Setup storage driver for storing the dumped data.
-Currently supported storages - **directory** and **S3**.
+The storage section enables you to configure the storage driver for storing the dumped data.
+Currently, two storage options are supported: **directory** and **s3**.

 ### directory

-Filesystem directory where dump will be stored.
+Directory storage refers to a filesystem directory where the dump data will be stored.

 Parameters:

-* **path** - path to the directory where dumps is going to be stored
+* **path** - Specifies the path to the directory where the dumps will be stored on the filesystem.

 ``` yaml title="direcroty storage config example"
 directory: